cacttus/VulkanGame/README.md

 # VulkanGame
 This is a game demo utilizing the SDL2 Vulkan API.

+# Changes
+Changing random from static class to global class with state.
+This lets us create an instance of random for testing, noise, or other consistent randomness.

+# Working on :
+trying to figure out how to get LuaItnf to overload __div correctly.

 # Building
 ### Visual Studio - Windows
 * Open VulkanGame.sln with Visual Studio 2019.